 Did you notice the similarity between these two definitions?
 In Machine Learning, the computer learns from historical data instead of writing programs or functions.
 That's why both definitions include the phrase "without explicit programming."

 The computer takes input data and output data as parameters and tries to find the best suitable function that maps the input data to the output data.
-Similar to working of brain, the machine learns this mapping function using existing experiences.
+Similar to the working of the brain, the machine learns this mapping function using existing experiences.

 Handwritten character recognition: There are billions of people out there, and two persons' handwriting barely matches.
 If we opt for traditional programming to identify the characters in handwritten documents, we might never cover all the cases.